-The German employers' association in cleaning BIV and their social partner IG BAU agreed on raising minimum wages during Covid-19 because they considered long-term planning and steady wage increases important for the security of companies and clients, especially due to the uncertain future caused by the covid-19.
-BIV also launched a national campaign #Rückendeckung" on social media.
-The campaign kicked off with videos and banners to promote the sectors' attractiveness and relevance in the context of the Covid-19 pandemic, which featured testimonials of essential workers.
+• the German employers' association in cleaning BIV and their social partner IG BAU agreed on raising minimum wages during Covid-19 because they considered long-term planning and steady wage increases are important for the security of companies and clients especially due to uncertain future caused by the covid-19.
+BIV also launched a national campaign #Rückendeckung" on social media with videos and banners promoting the attractiveness of the sector.
+The campaign kicked off with videos and banners to promote the sectors' attractiveness and relevance in the context of the Covid-19 pandemic, featuring testimonials of essential workers.

-As a response to increased workloads, the interviewees in Norway reported that they stipulated in their collective agreement a possibility to conduct test cleaning in order to estimate the necessary time needed for surface cleaning, and thus prevent excessive workloads

-Even though early morning and evening shifts are still the predominant working time arrangement in the cleaning industry, there are some exceptions: in Finland daytime cleaning is the dominant mode of cleaning, while night time cleaning is also made more expensive by the collective bargaining agreement.

-Due to the fact that cleaners often commute between several different clients, the Belgian interviewees reported that the cleaners' time spent commuting is compensated by their CBA when the travel time from one place to another does not exceed more than 3 hours.

-In Belgium, the sectoral collective agreement for industrial cleaning includes a clause transposing the TUPE directive: in addition to the automatic one-year job protection linked to the transfer of employment contracts to a new employer, the CBA provides for 6 months job protection against economic dismissal

-Different examples of good practice to promote retention through the promotion of living wages were mentioned by our affiliates, such as the well-known campaign 'Justice for cleaners' in the UK which resulted in getting the London mayor to set the living wage standards for cleaners.
-Similarly, in Finland, the union calculated that while there is a shortage of cleaners in the Helsinki region, almost half of the cleaners' gross wage is spent on rent, indicating a need to increase the salaries.
+- as a response to increased workloads, the interviewees in Norway reported that they stipulated in their collective agreement a possibility to conduct test cleaning in order to estimate the necessary time needed for surface cleaning and prevent excessive workloads - even though early morning and evening shifts are the predominant working time arrangement in the cleaning industry, there are some exceptions: in FInland daytime cleaning is the dominant mode of cleaning, while nightitime cleaning is also made more expensive by the CBA - due to the fact that cleaners often commute between several different clients, the Belgian interviewees noted that they the time spent commuting is compensated by their CBA when the transport time from one place to another does not exceed more than 3 hours - in Belgium, the sectoral collective agreement for industrial cleaning includes a clause transposing the TUPE directive: in addition to the automatic one-year job protection linked to the transfer of employment contracts to a new employer, the CBA provides for 6 months job protection against economic dismissal - different examples of good practice to promote retention through the promotion of living wages were mentioned by our affiliates such as the well-known campaign 'Justice for cleaners' in the UK which resulted in getting the London mayor set the living wage standards for cleaners.
+In Finland in 2018 the union calculated that while there is a shortage of cleaners in the Helsinki region, almost half of the cleaners' gross wage is spent on rent, indicating a need to increase the salaries.
 An interesting anectodal example was cited by our interviewee from Finland who noted that the problem of labour shortages disappears with higher wages: a company in Finland that offered higher wages than their competitors received more than a thousand job applications in one year.
 Our respondent in Belgium pointed to the benefits of sectoral collective agreements as they served to at least level the wages across the sector and contributed to the stabilization of the workforce.
 During the project, participants mentioned some follow-up ideas regarding the promotion of living wages such as establishing a living wage observatories to monitor wage levels aross the sector.